-Folding up the rear seats will enlarge the luggage compartment.
-See "Luggage stowage precautions" on page 164 in Section 2 for precautions in loading luggage.
+Tumbling the rear seats will enlarge the luggage compartment.
+See "-Stowage precautions" on page 221 in Section 2 for precautions when loading luggage.

 Hold the center of the lever and pull it up.
-Then slide the rear seat fully backward and pull it forward slightly till it locks.
+Then slide the rear seat fully backward and pull it forward slightly until it locks.

-3. Lower the head restraint to the lowest position.
+Lower the head restraint to the lowest position.
 Pull up the strap to unlock the seatback and fold the seatback forward until it locks.